danruggi/ispider/README.md

 - Multicore and multithreaded
 - Accepts hundreds/thousands of websites/domains as input
-- Sparse connections to avoid repeated requests against the same domain
+- Sparse requests to avoid repeated calls against the same domain
+- Automatic retry with different engines (httpx, curl, seleniumbase)
 - The `httpx` engine works in asyncio blocks defined by `settings.ASYNC_BLOCK_SIZE`, so total concurrent threads are `ASYNC_BLOCK_SIZE * POOLS`
+- It supports retry with different engines (httpx, curl, seleniumbase [testing])

 It was designed for maximum speed, so it has some limitations:
 - As of v0.4.1, it does not support files (pdf, video, images, etc); it only processes HTML